 - Gettext .po and .mo files

-Install, activate and work on one machine.
+Activation – Install and activate on one machine.
 Build engines and work on the same computer.

-Slate Corpus™ distributes these components under their respective open source licenses.
+Open Source – Slate Corpus™ distributes open source components under their respective licenses.

-Language tokenizers from Slate Toolkit™ and other open source licensed utilities to tokenize text.
-That is, utilities that insert spaces between words, punctuation and symbols.
+Language Tokenizers – Language tokenizer utilities that insert spaces between words, punctuation and symbols.